 The key data collection for this research was collected by talking to people who have Usher syndrome, (some of who use British Sign Language) and through this gaining an insight into their lives.
 Through this we identified key themes from their own experience of life.

 We are keen to share the findings with people with Usher syndrome, and with other professionals and researchers.
 The findings cover research issues such as the identification of people with Usher syndrome, and also the life stories of people with Usher syndrome, including their perceptions of the diagnosis on their lives.
 We hope that the findings may have significance for those working in education, treatment, and counselling for people with Usher syndrome.
 We hope to publish a variety of reports, including in peer reviewed research journals, and also to make our findings available to the Usher community through interactive signed material on the web.

 We are pleased to share with you our final report for dissemination to the deaf community and to those with Usher.
 Further reports both for this audience and more research focused outputs will follow.

 Life and Change with Usher (WORD 97-2003 document, 882KB)

-For a summary of the final report on Usher Syndrome, please download either of the documents below
+Download a summary of the final report on Usher Syndrome.

 Life and Change with Usher - summary (WORD 97-2003 document, 45KB)